anontechnology/documentation/docs/tutorials/regulation-rules.md

 ## JSON format of rules

-Rules are expressed as a JSON object, structured as described below:
+Rules are expressed as a JSON object, structured as described below.
+The value of the rule's `type` field determines the rest of its structure.

- - Root node: an object that must contain a `constraint` field and exactly one other of the following fields
+ - Conjunctive rule
-    - `type` : one of `all`, `any`, `tag`, `attribute`, or `user`
+    - `type` : the string `"all"`
-    - `value`: depends on the value of `type`
-    - `all` : list of root nodes
+    - `constraints` : a list of rule objects
+ - Disjunctive rule
+    - `type` : the string `"any"`
-    - `any` : list of root nodes
+    - `constraints` : a list of rule objects
-    - `tag` : tag constraint object
-    - `attribute` : attribute constraint object
-    - `user` : user constraint object
- - Tag constraint object:
+ - Tag rule
+    - `type` : the string `"tag"`
     - `operator` : either `any`, `all`, or `none`
     - `tags` : list of tag names (strings)
- - Attribute constraint object:
+ - Attribute rule
+    - `type` : the string `"attribute"`
     - `operator` : either `any` or `none`
     - `attributes` : list of attribute keys (strings)
- - User constraint object:
+ - User-attribute-value rule
+    - `type` : the string `"user"`
     - `attribute` : attribute key (string)
     - `predicate` : one of `eq`, `neq`, `gt`, `lt`, `geq`, `leq`, `before`, `after`, `any`, `none`
     - `value` :